 I honestly liked this story better than Dallas.
 Maybe even better than Apocalypse Suite.
 The best part is you really don’t need to read the previous books to enjoy The Umbrella Academy – Hotel Oblivion.
 I highly recommend it to anyone looking for a quick, fun read this summer.

-The Umbrella Academy – Hotel Oblivion by Gerard Way and Gabriel Ba is available on BAM! and other booksellers now!
-[As affiliates of BAM! we may receive a commission from purchases made via the above link]
+The Umbrella Academy – Hotel Oblivion by Gerard Way and Gabriel Ba is available now!

 Have you read The Umbrella Academy – Hotel Oblivion?
 What did you think?
 Let us know over on Twitter or Facebook!
 If you haven’t already, check out my reviews for The Umbrella Academy – The Apocolypse Suite and The Umbrella Academy – Dallas!